Core Platform Features

 Features that lie at the core of the Parsiq platform power everything up.
 All of them are directly accessible for usage throughs the PARSIQ Portal.
 Most of them also have public API endpoints to build integrations upon and to advantage a more flexible approach in managing data and using underlying functionality.

-In real life, there can be different use cases or 3rd party applications that might rely on a set of independent Smart-Triggers and User Data.
+In real life, there can be different use cases or 3rd party applications that might rely on a set of independent Smart-Triggers and Datasets.
 Projects were made to simplify the separation of concerns.
-Each Project is isolated, provides its own public API endpoint and groups a set of related Smart-Triggers with according User Data to operate on.
+Each Project is isolated, provides its own public API endpoint and groups a set of related Smart-Triggers with according Dataset to operate on.

 User can either start building a Project from scratch or use one of the predefined Templates that already provide a solution for various use cases.

 It is more comfortable to manage data separately from the Smart-Trigger programming and configuration.
-We call it as User Data and it is meant for defining monitoring artifacts (i.e. wallet or account address) with extra valuable information like labels, thresholds, scores and others.
+We call it Dataset and it is meant for defining monitoring artifacts (i.e. wallet or account address) with extra valuable information like labels, thresholds, scores and others.
 In combination, they influence the Smart-Trigger behavior during execution.
-User Data is accessed through immutable variables from ParsiQL code.
+Dataset is accessed through immutable variables from ParsiQL code.
 There are three kinds of variables: primitive, struct and table.

 Struct is a group of ordered primitive variables, where variable name becomes a key.
 It allows to compactly store, manage and access related data using one variable.